 First, and most importantly, when considering purchasing a home, you should bear in mind the benefit of getting a home loan after you have at least somewhat rebuilt your credit.
 This process will take time, so be patient.
 Typically, no legitimate mortgage lender out there will even speak to you about a new loan during a bankruptcy.

-After you successfully finish your bankruptcy, you will receive what’s called a discharge, which releases you from the legal responsibility and liability of most debts, (with notable exceptions -- discussed elsewhere).
+After you successfully finish your bankruptcy, you will receive what’s called a discharge, which releases you from the legal responsibility and liability of most debts, (with notable exceptions).
 Since your financial health in most cases is much better, getting a home loan will depend, in part, on how long it’s been since the discharge.
 Most conventional loans as well as and FHA or VA financing.
 With Chapter 13 bankruptcies, a two-year-wait for conventional loans is standard, with government loans taking even less time.
-However, just because you may qualify for many loan, does not mean that you should.
+However, just because you may qualify for many loans, does not mean that you should.